 Snakes generally don’t claim territory for themselves.

-Male snakes are quite social and frequently cross paths without conflict, so conditions have to be right for a fight even to occur.
+Male snakes are pretty social and frequently cross paths without conflict, so conditions have to be suitable for a fight even to occur.

 How Do Snakes Fight Over Mates?

 The main reason why snakes fight is to secure a mate.